Quick Exit

 For image-based abuse, stop all contact with the other person.
 You can use in-app functions to mute, unfollow or block them, but don't block them until you are advised to do so by eSafety or the police.

-Image-based abuse is when someone shares or threatens to share your intimate images or videos
+Person 2 replies: 'It's when someone shares or threatens to share ur nudes or other intimate videos/pics.'

 Get more help